Who is eligible

 - healthinsurance.org contributor

 Texas has not expanded Medicaid under the ACA.
 And they’re tied with Alabama for having the most stringent eligibility guidelines in the country for non-disabled adults.
-As a result, Texas has the biggest coverage gap in the country, with 766,000 residents ineligible for Medicaid and also ineligible for premium subsidies to offset the cost of private coverage in the exchange.
-There are almost 3 million people in the coverage gap across the 19 states that have not yet expanded their Medicaid programs, and nearly a quarter of them are in Texas.
+As a result, Texas has the biggest coverage gap in the country, with 684,000 residents ineligible for Medicaid and also ineligible for premium subsidies to offset the cost of private coverage in the exchange.
+There are more than 2.6 million people in the coverage gap across the 19 states that have not yet expanded their Medicaid programs, and more than a quarter of them are in Texas.

-As the ACA was written, it called for Medicaid expansion in every state for legally-present residents with incomes up to 133 percent of poverty.
-But in 2012, the Supreme Court ruled that states could not be penalized for opting out of expansion, and Texas is one of 19 states that has thus far chosen to keep their pre-2014 Medicaid eligibility rules.
+As the ACA was written, it called for Medicaid expansion in every state for legally-present residents with incomes up to 133 percent of poverty (138 percent, with the build-in 5 percent income disregard).
+But in 2012, the Supreme Court ruled that states could not be penalized for opting out of expansion, and Texas is one of 19 states that has chosen to keep their pre-2014 Medicaid eligibility rules.

-With the 2017 legislative session approaching, political leaders in Texas still seem mostly uninterested in expanding Medicaid, so it’s unlikely that an expansion bill will pass during the upcoming legislative session.
-Instead, Texas officials are negotiating with CMS in an effort to secure ongoing funding to cover uncompensated care in the state.
+Political leaders in Texas have remained mostly uninterested in expanding Medicaid.
+Instead of pushing for legislation to expand Medicaid, Texas officials have been negotiating with CMS in an effort to secure ongoing funding to cover uncompensated care in the state.

 In addition to the aged, blind, and disabled, the following populations are eligible: